January 9, 2018

-Donna and I have recently returned from the bee yards in California where we have positioned our trailers and made everything ready for the spring orders.
+Donna and I have visited the bee yards in California In late October where we have positioned our trailers and made everything ready for the spring orders.
 We have talked to our supplier and have begun the logistics of increasing the number of packages to be available for our customers.
 A number of beekeepers have pre-ordered their packages for this coming spring to avoid the stress of potentially missing out.
 This is not something that you can do on the website at this point in time but can do by phone or email.
 While we have increased our supply of packages over last year we still fully expect to sell out.
 A number of package suppliers had significant difficulty last year and we expect pressure on our supply of bee packages by those seeking a better supplier than what they used last year.
-We are not able to set prices for next year's packages until California beekeepers have had a chance to assess hive strength in January.
+We are not able to set prices for this year's packages until California beekeepers have had a chance to assess hive strength in January.
+We expect this information in the next week or two.
 That assessment combined with the fuel prices in the spring determines the final price of our bees.
 At this moment hives are in good shape in John's bee yards.

 We will be sending out emails to our client list in January when we have enough information to begin taking orders.